obsskur/robloxspy/README.md

 # robloxspy
-Spy on users on roblox using public information on users.
-Quick and easy.
-No plugins required.
+RobloxSpy: Spy on roblox players using public information, fast, easy, reliable.
+MADE BY @obsskur